lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ## CBOR Representation {#CBOR}

-This section defines nonce request and nonce response message content as a CBOR structure {{RFC8949}} for use in EST-coaps {{EST-coaps}}.
+This section defines nonce request and nonce response message content as a CBOR structure {{RFC8949}} for use in EST-coaps, see {{EST-coaps}}.

 The CBOR structure defined in CDDL {{RFC8610}} has the following members: